 Tava is a highly regarded professional bellydancer, author, instructor and choreographer based in New York and Connecticut.
-She regularly performs at galas, restaurants, nightclubs, birthday parties (children & adults), weddings, bridal showers, and corporate events in NY, CT and NJ with select dates throughout the East Coast from Maryland to Montreal.
+She regularly performs at weddings, restaurants, nightclubs, birthday parties (children & adults), galas, bridal showers, and corporate events in NY, CT and NJ with select dates throughout the East Coast from Maryland to Montreal.

-Described as “a rare gem who elevates the art of bellydance,” Tava credits her teachers, mentors and colleagues for their continued inspiration to learn and grow as a dancer.
-Equally at home performing at galas, family occasions, cultural events, theaters or in music videos, she prides herself on having a career with as much variety as possible.
+Tava credits her teachers, mentors and colleagues for their continued inspiration to learn and grow as a dancer.
+Equally at home performing at family celebrations, cultural events or in music videos, she prides herself on having a career with as much variety as possible.

 Great News!
 Tava’s book Little Book of Big Advice: Enlightening Ideas for Bellydance Professionals reached #1 on Amazon.com in dance reference.

 Over the course of her career, Tava has developed a reputation as one of the top bellydancers in NY and CT.
 Her style has been described as “soulful, elegant and expressive.”
 She also teaches an average of 6 weekly classes, including an academic course on Arabic dance and its’ roots/cultural variations.